MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-storage-infrastructure-overview.md

 ### Volumes

 The *storage service* partitions the available storage into separate volumes that are allocated to hold system and tenant data.
-Volumes combine the drives in the storage pool to introduce the fault tolerance, scalability, and performance benefits of Storage Spaces Direct.
+Volumes combine the drives in the storage pool to provide the fault tolerance, scalability, and performance benefits of Storage Spaces Direct.

 ![Azure Stack storage infrastructure](media/azure-stack-storage-infrastructure-overview/image4.png)